laravel/docs/migrations.md

 The new migration will be placed in your `database/migrations` directory.
 Each migration file name contains a timestamp, which allows Laravel to determine the order of the migrations.

 The `--table` and `--create` options may also be used to indicate the name of the table and whether or not the migration will be creating a new table.
-These options pre-fill the generated migration stub file accordingly:
+These options pre-fill the generated migration stub file with the specified table:

     php artisan make:migration create_users_table --create=users